o1-labs-XT/mastermind-zkApp/README.md

 For more details refer to the [o1js documentation](https://docs.minaprotocol.com/zkapps/o1js)

-# How to build & test
+# How to Build & Test

 ## How to build